kiwix/kiwix-build/README.md

 ```
 $ kiwix-build kiwix-lib # will build kiwix-build and its dependencies
+$ kiwix-build kiwix-desktop # will build kiwix-desktop and its dependencies
 $ kiwix-build zim-tools # will build zim-tools and its dependencies
 ```